Troubleshooting

 Reduce Image Size

-With the quick save feature enabled, the image file size never shrinks, even if the files contained within the image have been deleted.
+With the quick save feature enabled, the image file size never shrinks, even if files in the image have been deleted.
 Use Save As to rebuild a smaller image file that does not contain unused data.

-In addition, enabling the file deduplication feature can result in a smaller image file if there are a lot of duplicate files existing in it.
+In addition, enabling the file deduplication feature can result in a smaller image file if the image contains many duplicate files.

 Unable to Open a File

-On the contrary, an image file being opened by WinISO can not be opened by apps that require exclusive access.
-Some apps may give vague information when they fail to open a file, giving a false impression that the file is damaged.
+Conversely, an image file opened by WinISO cannot be opened by apps that require exclusive access.
+Some apps may show vague error messages when they fail to open a file, creating a false impression that the file is damaged.

 To avoid such a conflict, close WinISO before using the same image file in other apps.